 Remember, in order to affect the future, you must disrupt the present.
 You have to create some turmoil to make improvements.
 Think about a rocket ship.
-In order for a rocket ship to go upward into orbit, it must have combustion, or disruption.
-Similarly, planning often disrupts business because it makes you stop and think about what you’re doing well or poorly.
-Planning gives you a chance to improve upon and fix things.
+In order for a rocket ship to go upward into orbit, it must have combustion or “disruption.”
+Similarly, planning often disrupts business because it makes you stop and think about what you’re doing well or poorly, giving you a chance to improve upon and fix things.

 Be sure to join me in my next article within this planning mini-series where I deal with, the Strategic Planning Process – the next step in business planning you must do to give your team direction and accomplish long-term goals!